- Informal Economy

 - a subsidized state “service ticket” scheme with collective bargaining in France, Belgium, and part of Switzerland

-- a Basic Conditions of Employment Act, 1997, with a Sectoral Determination specific to Domestic Workers and a binding mandate to protect domestic workers in South Africa (Bonner 2010)
+- a Basic Conditions of Employment Act, 1997, with a binding mandate to protect domestic workers in South Africa (Bonner 2010)

 - a Domestic Servant Service Policy in Ghana, introduced in 2012, to monitor contracts and working conditions (read more here)

-Also, a recent bill in New York State gives the State Labor Department and the attorney general the power to enforce legislation on fairness regarding pay, work hours, and benefits for domestic workers.
+- a bill in New York State that gives the Labor Department and the attorney general the power to enforce legislation on fair pay, work hours, and benefits for domestic workers.

 Decent Work for Domestic Workers: The ILO Convention